[Index] [Menu] [Up] Title[Header]

 The University of California Berkeley runs the SETI at Home project to capture and analyse data from the world's largest radio telescope at Arecibo and look for signs of intelligent life on planets orbiting other stars.
 Because of the huge amount of data analysis required it isn't practical to have the data analysed by a single computer, so the Internet is used to distribute data to a very large number of smaller computers (Macs, PCs, Linux computers, Suns, etc).

-Many users (over 1.7 million with over 4 million computers at May 2009) connect to the SETI at Home web site and are allocated a chunk of data to analyse.
-When the analysis is complete (this takes about 5 hours for the average computer, but as the average computer gets faster this number decreases) the computer re-connects to the site to return the results and load another chunk of data.
+Many users (over 1.5 million at July 2015) connect to the SETI at Home web site and are allocated a chunk of data to analyse.
+When the analysis is complete (this takes a few hours for the average computer, but as the average computer gets faster this number decreases) the computer re-connects to the site to return the results and load another chunk of data.
+In total the system executes about 670 Teraflops (670 thousand billion floating point operations per second) and represents the biggest computing project ever (a total of one sextillion, or a thousand million trillion operations).

 [Up] [Comment]